-The Kiwi Tahi Programme is a life-skill development programme for the vulnerable younger male siblings of youth offenders.
+The Kiwi Tahi programme is a life-skill development programme for the vulnerable younger male siblings of youth offenders.
 It aims to reduce the likelihood that they will become involved in delinquency and offending behaviour.
 The programme targets vulnerable young males that have an older brother involved with the youth justice or criminal system, and who are exposed to many risk factors.
 For example, families of the siblings may be under stress due to poverty, family dysfunction, and/or deprived neighbourhoods.
-Being exposed to risk factors at an early age has been linked to the increased likelihood of a young person becoming involved in antisocial behaviours.
+Being exposed to risk factors at an early age has been linked to the increased likelihood of a young person becoming involved in anti-social behaviours.

 The Kiwi Tahi programme helps to address this issue by providing positive role modelling, supporting healthy relationships with their parents/caregivers, teaching life skills that build resilience, and providing access to community services and support.
-The Kiwi Tahi programme aligns with MSD priorities for Vulnerable Children.
+The Kiwi Tahi programme aligns with MSD priorities for vulnerable children.
+Research outcomes have show increases in positive behaviours, improved relationships and school engagement.
+Kiwi Tahi has been shown to provide a protective factor in the lives of participants.
+Young people report higher resilience, social competence and a positive optimism for their future.